meribold/mm-paper-trail/protocol.md

 *   Hydrogen atoms were added by CHARMM.
 *   The conformation changed considerably.
-*   See below for the minimized molecule (with hydrogens atoms hidden) alongside the not minimized one.
+*   See the image below for the minimized molecule (with hydrogens atoms hidden) alongside the not minimized one.

 ![Comparison of 1BPI before and after energy minimization](vmd-before-after.png)